utsavDave97/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/index.md

 sidebar_label: "Data collection with Data Product 🆕"
 ---

-As described in ‘An introduction to data products’, a data product is a logical grouping of the data you collect as an organisation by domain, with an explicit owner.
+As described in [Data Products introduction](/docs/understanding-your-pipeline/data-products/), a data product is a logical grouping of the data you collect as an organisation by domain, with an explicit owner.

 With data products, you can: